Written, Produced, and Directed by: Kate Way and Julie Akeret

 Students in a first grade classroom, Sidney, OH

 By all accounts, the brutal shooting of 20 children and six adults at Sandy Hook Elementary School in Newtown, CT in December of 2012 was a turning point in much of the national psyche.
 It galvanized both sides of the gun debate to take new action, and it changed the way schools thought about security and safety.
 The gun divide in the United States has ratcheted up further with each mass murder, and school security debates have reached a boiling point since the massacre in Parkland, Florida.
-While arguments over arming teachers are making their way further into the mainstream, many individuals and schools around the nation have already decided to take matters into their own hands by arming faculty and staff.
-Shockingly, no one official federal or state body has been keeping count of how many schools across the nation have armed staff, and in many communities, even the parents and the general public remained uninformed that it is happening.
+While arguments over arming teachers are making their way into the mainstream, many schools around the nation have already moved forward with arming faculty and staff.
+Shockingly, no one official federal or state body has been keeping count of how many schools across the nation have armed staff, and in many communities, even the parents and the general public remained uninformed that this is happening.

-G is for Gun: The Arming of America’s Teachers is more than a project about building awareness; it is about empowering the public to make and participate in decisions affecting their schools, their communities, and the larger society in which they live.
+G is for Gun: The Arming of Teachers in America is more than a project about building awareness; it is about empowering the public to make and participate in decisions affecting our schools, communities, and our larger society.
 The debate over the arming of public school employees is emblematic of many of the same political and cultural divides so pronounced in America today.
-Encompassing highly-charged and critical debates about gun legislation; the provision of robust social services; the shape and purpose of public education; issues of race, class, gender, and security; and the role of local, state, and federal powers in making change; this issue reflects a multitude of social issues that divide us.
+Encompassing highly-charged and critical debates -- about gun legislation; the provision of robust social services; the shape and purpose of public education; issues of race, class, gender, and security; and the role of local, state, and federal powers in making change -- this issue reflects a multitude of social issues that divide us.

 An armed officer outside of Sidney High School